 “We are making exciting progress in the war against cancer.
 New approaches are emerging in cancer treatment, screening and risk reduction, but not everyone is benefitting equally from these advances.
 This award will support our efforts as a NCI-designated Comprehensive Cancer Center to community outreach and to reducing cancer health disparities in the communities that need it most.” — Leonidas Platanias, MD, PhD, Director of the Lurie Cancer Center.

-As one of Illinois’ first community-based cancer centers, the University of Illinois Cancer Center is dedicated to reducing the burden of cancer on the people of Illinois and beyond, through an integrated program of excellence in research and education on the causes, prevention, detection and treatment of cancer.
+As one of Illinois’ first community-based cancer centers, the UI Health Cancer Center is dedicated to reducing the burden of cancer on the people of Illinois and beyond, through an integrated program of excellence in research and education on the causes, prevention, detection and treatment of cancer.
 We work collaboratively with 11 colleges, including all of our Health Sciences, Liberal Arts, Engineering, and Agriculture, Consumer and Environmental Sciences, across all four campuses within the University of Illinois, in the context of cancer biology, genetics, therapies, imaging, prevention and early detection, and psychosocial oncology.
 By employing an evidence-based approach to community engagement, our aim is to identify the needs of the community and develop pragmatic research and patient navigation to improve health outcomes.
 With cancer-related research funding exceeding $59 million, our Cancer Center is employing a bench to community model, by bringing cancer care into the community and actively translating knowledge gained into improved quality of life for all those who are impacted by cancer.
 More information can be found at cancer.uillinois.edu.

 “We have a strong commitment to serve our community and the needs of our students.
 This partnership expands on opportunities to educate and train a pipeline of minority and underrepresented students who are interested in pursuing health-related careers and develops a diverse workforce to meet the nation’s biomedical, behavioral and clinical research needs.” –Michael Amiridis, UIC Chancellor.